ColiseoSoftware/hypervbackup/README.md

 HyperVBackup only works on HyperV Server (Windows Server 2012, 2012 R2 and 2016 supported) and DOESN’T work on HyperV Client (Windows 8, 8.1 or 10).

-The output is stored in 7zip format (you must provide the 7z.dll file corresponding to the version you want to use, included is version 15.09 beta).
+The output is stored in 7zip format (you must provide the 7z.dll file corresponding to the version you want to use, included is version 15.14).

+More information [in the Wiki] (https://github.com/ColiseoSoftware/hypervbackup/wiki)

 **Troubleshooting**

 * If you find the following error when you run the program: System.MissingMethodException: Method not found System.Array.Empty() you are probably running the Net Framework 4.5, you need to install version 4.6.

 * If you find the following error when you run the program: Could not load file or assembly AlphaVSS.60x64.dll you need to install the Microsoft Visual C++ 2010 SP1 Redistributable Package.